goharbor/harbor/SECURITY.md

 The Security Team will also publish any mitigating steps users can take until the fix can be applied to their Harbor instances.

 ## Mailing lists
-- Use cncf-harbor-security@lists.cncf.io to report security concerns.
-Received by Product Security Team members, and used by the security team to discuss security issues and fixes.
+- Use cncf-harbor-security@lists.cncf.io to report security concerns to the Harbor Security Team, who uses the list to privately discuss security issues and fixes prior to disclosure.
-- Join cncf-harbor-distributors-announce@lists.cncf.io for early private information, including mitigating steps, on security patch releases.
+- Join cncf-harbor-distributors-announce@lists.cncf.io for early private information and vulnerability disclosure.
+Early disclosure may include mitigating steps and additional information on security patch releases.
 See below for information on how Harbor distributors can apply to join this list.

 ## Disclosure to Harbor Distributors List
 This private list is intended to be used primarily to provide actionable information to multiple distributor projects at once.
 This list is not intended to inform individuals about security issues.